aspfohl/notepad/README.md

 # notepad :ledger:
-This is a simple notepad app implemented in pure python.
-Written using only the standard library in one file, it requires no installation besides a local version of python 3.6+.
+This is a simple notepad app implemented in pure python requiring no environment setup besides [python 3.6+](https://www.python.org/downloads/).

 To run:
 ```bash